manish662384/Tribute-Page/README.md

 This is a basic Front End Web page using HTML,CSS and Bootstrap.

-I have made a basic tribute page on 'Elon Musk'.
+I have made a basic 'Tribute Page' project dedicated to 'Elon Musk'.